 Growing a non-profit in the Valley of the Sun, or anywhere in Arizona for that matter, takes strategy and planning to be successful.
 Thankfully because of the nature of a non-profit you don’t have to go about the planning process alone, you’ve got a board and committees.
 So it’s time to start putting your heads together and nailing down the specifics of your initiative that includes outreach methods, financials, marketing tactics, precise mission statement, culture, etc.

 The process itself is very powerful, not just for the non-profit’s brand but for directors and managers and the whole team as well.
 It’s incredibly important and the more minds you can meld with on this, the more specific and refined you get the better.
-To dive in, use the free resource links below:
+To get started, check out LivePlan which will walk you through the entire planning process and allow everyone on your team to contribute – without overlapping.
+It’s an impressive tool.

 If you already have a site, then you already to some degree understand how critical they are in in the non-profit world.
 They provide stunning value literally across the board.
 Will it be or become the cornerstone?
 No, maybe not.
 Your impact model might not put much emphasis on forming a digital presence, but one is necessary nonetheless.

 What will potential donators, supporters, and volunteers find when they search online for your name?
 There needs to be something people can engage with and use to investigate your project.
-To get started, bookmark the 2016 Edition of the 20 Best Non-Profit Websites compiled by Top Non-Profits because there’s plenty to be inspired by.
+To get started, look into an all-in-one website builder like Wix or Weebly.
+They’re very easy to use and won’t break your budget.

 Note that this article on how to form a non-profit organization in Arizona isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a non-profit organization in Arizona or business in general, please consult with a lawyer or other accredited professional.